-SilverSneakers® is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
+Services that are covered for you What you must pay when you get these services \$0 copayment SilverSneakers[®] is a fitness program for seniors that is included at no additional charge with qualifying Medicare health plans.
 Members have access to 16,000+ fitness locations across the country that may include weights and machines plus group exercise classes led by trained instructors at select locations.
 Access online education on SilverSneakers.com, watch workout videos on SilverSneakers On-DemandTM or download the SilverSneakers GOTM fitness app, for additional workout ideas.
 Members often get together for social activities and create a sense of community.
 Any fitness center services that usually have an extra fee are not included in your membership.

-Skilled nursing facility (SNF) care
+A new benefit period will begin on Skilled nursing facility (SNF) care